Effects of Resistance and Aerobic Exercise on Physical Self-Efficacy and Social Physique Anxiety in Female College Students

 Master of Science in Kinesiology (M.S.)

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Department of Health and Kinesiology

 This study examines the effects of resistance and aerobic exercise on Social Physique Anxiety (SPA) and Physical Self-Efficacy (PSE) over a 3-week time period.
 Participants (n=44, mean age=21.11 yesrs) were randomly assigned to one of four treatment groups: Aerobic, Resistance, Combination, or Control.
 Measures of SPA and PSE were taken as baseline and after the 3-week period.
 Two-way ANOVAs revealed a singificant difference in SPA, confidence, and ability over time across all groups.

 Martin, Michele Yeager, "Effects of Resistance and Aerobic Exercise on Physical Self-Efficacy and Social Physique Anxiety in Female College Students" (2006).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 88.